silver13/floatimu/README.md

 **USE WITH CAUTION**

 This is a replacement of bradwii's imu code for hubsan and other quads It can be cut and pasted or simply replace the original file.
+There is no compass.

 This was a small educational project to see if the truncation errors